kuannie1/SoftSysHappyHedgehogs/README.md

 we were able to only require that the user's application pass in a function with the right inputs and outputs when starting the server.

-To handle the incoming data, we decidied to read the incoming HTTP requests character by character.
+To handle the incoming data, we decided to read the incoming HTTP request strings character by character.
+We had to do this

 ### Results
 <!-- Add images, screenshots, and videos here -->